skorks/escort/README.md

 5. Create new Pull Request

 ### TODO
-- if no arguments are provided should take argument/arguments from STDIN (ctrl-d to stop inputting arguments) unless configured via app.no_arguments_valid to be a valid without any arguments passed, just options/flags DONE
+- better ways to create help text to override default trollop behaviour
-  - do readme on no arguments and mandatory arguments DONE
+- exception hierarchy for gem and better exit codes (better exception handling for the whole gem, UserError, LogicErrors(InternalError, ClientError), TransientError, no raise library api, tagging exceptions) DONE
-- exception hierarchy for gem and better exit codes (better exception handling for the whole gem, UserError, LogicErrors(InternalError, ClientError), TransientError, no raise library api, tagging exceptions)
+  - do a readme entry on exception handling and exit codes
 - support for configuration files for your command line apps
-  - the ability to set the config file name
+  - the ability to set the config file name DONE
   - ability to switch on and off default creation of config file
   - an option to read specific config file instead of the default
   - a flag to create a default config in a specific directory